Send in the Clowns: An Experiment Outsourcing to Fiverr

 “You can get really well-written SEO articles for $5 or $10,” they said.

 I mean, there’s no way an outside voice could provide meaningful content about the specialized work we do, right?
 How could someone who’s never shot a Nerf gun in our office say anything worthwhile about the Omaha tech talent gap?
+Why am I ending every section with a rhetorical question?

 A/B Testing Outsourced Talent: Fun, Disquieting